Lakhimpur Kheri deaths: In MoS district, a pending plea, a fearful family

 Mishra’s lawyers, Salil Kumar Srivastava and Gajendra Pratap, said they were not aware of the status of the revision petition.
 “Ajay Mishra and others were acquitted in the murder case on merit,” Srivastava said.

-Mishra has been associated with the BJP for long and in 2012, he contested successfully on a BJP ticket in the Assembly elections from Nighasan.
+A resident of Banveerpur village in Lakhimpur Kheri, Mishra has been associated with the BJP for long and held various posts in the party’s district unit.
+In 2012, he contested successfully on a BJP ticket in the Assembly elections from Nighasan.
 He is the Lakhimpur Kheri MP since 2014.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines